matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/contract-verification.md

 When you deploy a smart contract on a network, you’re essentially deploying the bytecode produced by the Solidity compiler.

-Verifying a contract entails determining whether the on-chain bytecode generated from the Smart Contract source code compiles.
+Verifying a contract entails determining whether the on-chain bytecode matches a given source code when it is compiled.
 If it does, we can state that we have confirmed the bytecode's source code's integrity.
 Hence the name – verification.

 ## How are smart contracts verified in zkSync?